SissyEnterprises/SissyMaker/README.md

 </div>

 ## Disclaimer
-This project is only intended for people who are aged **18+**!
+This project is only intended for people who are **AGED 18+**!
 This project is intended for people who **WILLINGLY** become sissified.
 We do however employ various various techniques that when employed could lead to undesired sissification for otherwise normal people.
 Much like hacking this project is in no way illegal just based on the techniques used, what would make it illegal is if they were used in an illegal way, which they are not,  all participants are exploicitly warned about the potential effects of this system.

 ## Plans
 There are a lot of ideas and a lot of potential for this project.
 Here's some of them!